Your new Pressbooks network is now set up. Congratulations!

 - View stats and network analytics for your network

 - Clone non-openly licensed book or book chapters on their network (Regular users can only clone books that are openly licensed and public on a Pressbooks network.)
 This would be useful, for instance, if your university has created a copyrighted resource which you wish to copy and adapt for another course.

 - The Pressbooks User Guide goes into depth on both basic and advanced features of Pressbooks, such as creating footnotes, configuring a table of contents, editing your book’s CSS, and testing your ebook across platforms.
 The guide also features a large section devoted to features specific to educational publishing.

 - We maintain several tutorial videos that demonstrate how to do things users frequently ask us about on the Pressbooks YouTube channel.
-In particular, you may be interested in our training video for network managers:
+In particular, you may be interested in our training video series for network managers

 - Monthly Product Update: On the last Thursday of each month, our product manager hosts a live and virtual webinar over Zoom to share recent product updates, talk about new features in development, and facilitate a community roundtable.
 This meeting is open to all who are interested in attending, though attendees tend to me network managers of hosted EDU or open source networks.

 - Community of Practice: Network managers of our hosted Pressbooks networks are also invited to join a private group on our larger community forum which serves as a Community of Practice for users with this role.
 See the relevant guide chapter for more details.